 The experiment consists of 51 rounds.
 Each round consists of two parts, part A and part B. At the beginning of the experiment the computer program will randomly split all participants (14) [(18), (14)] into 2 [(6), (2)] participants A and 12 participants B. You will then receive information whether you are of type participant A or participant B. Note that your type will not change during the entire experiment.
-Each participant A will be asked to make decisions only in part A of each round and each participant B will be asked to make decisions only in part A of each round and each the other participants is of type participant A and who participant B.
+Each participant A will be asked to make decisions only in part A of each round and each participant B will be asked to make decisions only in part B of each round.
+You will not know who of the other participants is of type participant A and who participant B.